 A currently enrolled student who wishes to change their major is not required to complete a new application for admission but does need to complete a Change of Major form.
 Students wishing to change their major will be evaluated for all admissions requirements for the requested program prior to approval by the College Services One Stop.
-Students currently enrolled who wish to be considered for admission for Nursing, Massage Therapy, Surgical Technology, Welding Technologies, or Veterinary Technology Associate Degree Programs and the Veterinary Practice Management Certificate Program, are required to submit a new application for admission.
+Students currently enrolled who wish to be considered for admission for Nursing, Surgical Technology, or Veterinary Technology Associate Degree Programs or Massage Therapy, Welding Technologies, or Veterinary Practice Management Certificate Programs are required to submit a new application for admission.